exercism/go/exercises/concept/vehicle-purchase/.docs/introduction.md

 ```

 The comparison operators above can also be used to compare strings.
-In that case a lexicographical (dictionary) order is applied.
+In that case, a lexicographical (dictionary) method of arranging words alphabetically is applied.
 For example:

 ```Go